-Baishe Srabon (English: 22 Srabon) is also by the same director Srijit Mukherji, who directed Hemlock society.
-This is entirely different genre than The hemlock society.
-The movie starts with a prostitute being killed at one night and the police find the body with a Bengali poem printed out in a paper.
-Seems that was the fourth murder in the city in past few months.
+Baishe srabon (English: 22 Srabon) is also directed by the same director, Srijit Mukherji, who directed Hemlock society.
+This is an entirely different genre than The Hemlock Society.
+The movie starts with a prostitute being killed one night and the police find the body with a Bengali poem printed out on paper.
+It seems that was the fourth murder in the city in the past few months.

 1. Egaro (2011)

 Writer: Arun Roy (screenplay)